mrismanaziz/Reforestation/README.md

-## What did the ocean say to the shore?
-Nothing, it just waved.
+## What is the least spoken language in the world?
+Sign Language